Before You Leave Home

 Immunizations & Health Forms

-After the Student Health Record form and the Meningitis Vaccine Reporting Form are completed by your physician, email them to the Center for International Education office at [email protected].
+After the Student Health Record form and the Meningitis Vaccine Reporting Form are completed by your physician, email them to the Office of International Education office at [email protected].
 Submission of these forms is a pre-requisite to registration for classes.

 If you are unable to receive the required vaccines in your home country, you can receive them at our Student Health Services office.
 There will be a fee is associated for each vaccine you take.
 View hours of operation for nurses and nurse practitioners.